thebeebs/oracle-code-adventures/readme.md

 * You will learn how to create a serverless function in fnProject using go, node.js, python or java.
 * You will learn how to deploy a serverless function using an existing container as your function code.
-* You will learn how to create a hot function and explore the lifecycle of a function in fnProject.
+* You will learn how to test functions functions.
 * You will use your creativity to develop features that help your function make the best rocket Launch.

 # [Kubernetes - Space Race](kubernetes/README.md)